-In our previous articles, we discussed how to create a web API and deploy to Microsoft Azure using visual studio and also, we have discussed how to create a workflow as a SharePoint hosted add-in using visual studio 2015/2017 for SharePoint Online Office 365.
+In our previous articles, we discussed Create a Web API for SharePoint Online and Deploy to Microsoft Azure using Visual Studio (Step by Step tutorial) and also, we have discussed Develop SharePoint workflows using visual studio as SharePoint hosted App.

 Follow below step to call web API using httpsend workflow activity in SharePoint Online Visual Studio workflow.